flintlockscouting/flintlockscouting/docs/HighAdventure.md

 title: High Adventure Trips
 parent: Scouting Resources
 ---
+# High Adventure: The Summit of Scouting

-# High Adventure Trips are a highlight for many Scouts.
+High Adventure Trips are a highlight for many Scouts.

 ### Troops that may be a good resource: